Book your Spring Early Bird Package now!

 If you choose this prompt, then social justice is probably pretty important to you.
 And you don’t have to be a protest organizer to impress admissions here.
 It can be just as bold to engage in a dialogue with family members from older generations on controversial topics or utilize your creativity to draw informative comics breaking down complex issues for Instagram.
 If you’re feeling stuck, maybe start by thinking about the topics that are most important to you.
 What keeps you up at night?
 Gun violence?
 Corporate greed?
 Food deserts?
 Next, think about what steps you’ve taken in your life to create change, inform, and/or organize.
 Ultimately, the key to writing an excellent response to this prompt is in the details.
 Don’t just tell Villanova about something you’ve advocated for recently; tell them why you did so, and maybe even share how you would like to continue engaging with or fighting for equity and justice in the future.

-Prompt 4: In the Villanova community, we believe that we all learn from one another.
+Prompt 3: In the Villanova community, we learn from one another.
 What is a lesson in life that you have learned that you would want to share with others?

 If you find yourself drawn to this prompt, we’re willing to bet you’ve learned a thing or two in your life that you want to share with others.
 By all means, lean into your instincts.
 In order to ace your response, show admissions that you are capable of thoughtful reflection, seeing different sides, adopting a growth mindset, and/or sharing with the world so that others can avoid suffering.
 Maybe you learned a lesson about the gift of the here and now after losing a relative in an abrupt way.
 Or, perhaps, you wish to tell your peers, “They’re not judging you!
 They’re too busy thinking about themselves!”
 Whatever your life lesson may be, we encourage you to leave some space to share why this lesson is valuable and who you think will benefit from your advice.